srobo/docs/competition-simulator.md

 ## Overview

-Within the IDE, there are a few different panels:
+Within the Webots IDE, there are a few different panels:

 - In the centre of your screen is the 3D simulated view of the arena
 - On the left is a tree hierarchy of all elements in this "world"